sirouk/cloudflare-ip-watchdog/README.md

-Caches IP lists to efficiently detect changes Auto-updates from the GitHub repository (optional) Easy setup with interactive prompt for Discord webhook URL
+Caches IP lists to efficiently detect changes Auto-updates from the GitHub repository (optional) Easy setup with interactive prompt for Discord webhook URL Can be run as a background service using PM2 with log rotation

 ## Requirements

 Python 3.6+
-Root privileges (the script needs to be run as root)
+Node.js and npm (for PM2 installation)

 ## Installation